Do we get earthquakes in Australia?

 This latest Queensland quake was felt by people along an approximately 500 kilometre stretch from around 100 kilometres to the south of Brisbane and 400 kilometres to the north.
 I didn’t feel a thing, but I think I was driving my car at the time.

-First, this is how 9 News reported the first in this series of earthquakes, a magnitude 5.3 from last Thursday morning…
+Here’s a 9 News report on a magnitude 5.3 from last Thursday morning…

 Should we be worried?
-According to one seismologist we heard from in these videos, we should only really worry when these earthquakes stop.
+According to one seismologist I heard from, we should only really worry when these earthquakes stop.
 He didn’t exactly explain why, but I’ll take his word for it.